The health benefits of yoga

 How long before I start seeing results?

 You could feel the result of relaxation after your first session.
-However, if you practise yoga at least once or twice a week, you could notice more significant mental and physical benefits after six to 12 weeks, opens in a new tab.
+However, if you practise yoga at least once or twice a week, you could notice more significant mental and physical benefits after six to 12 weeks.
 Like most forms of fitness, physical results will vary from person to person and depend largely on how much time you’re dedicating to your practice.
+Yoga should form part of a part of a balanced approach, which includes healthy eating, mental wellness support, and other physical activities.

 Keen to experience yoga benefits for yourself?
 You should always check with your doctor before starting any new exercise regimen, particularly if you’re over 40, haven’t exercised for a long time or have a pre-existing medical condition.